wur-bioinformatics/introduction-to-bioinformatics/week1.md

 Pfam is an important resource for protein domains.
 In Pfam, domains are classified according to profiles that are modelled as Hidden Markov models (HMMs).
-We will learn more on HMMs in [week 2](week2).
+We will learn more on HMMs in [chapter 2](week2).
-%#% Create a direct cross-link to HMMs in week 2 when written.
+%#% Create a direct cross-link to HMMs in chapter 2 when written.
 Pfam is now integrated in InterPro.
 Each Pfam domain can be represented with a logo, where the amino acids frequent at a particular position are represented as larger letters ({numref}`pfam-profile`).